espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 -  :cpp:member:`pcnt_unit_config_t::low_limit` and :cpp:member:`pcnt_unit_config_t::high_limit` specify the range for the internal hardware counter.
 The counter will reset to zero automatically when it crosses either the high or low limit.
 -  :cpp:member:`pcnt_unit_config_t::accum_count` sets whether to create an internal accumulator for the counter.
 This is helpful when you want to extend the counter's width, which by default is 16bit at most, defined in the hardware.
 See also :ref:`pcnt-compensate-overflow-loss` for how to use this feature to compensate the overflow loss.
--  :cpp:member:`pcnt_unit_config_t::intr_priority` sets the priority of the timer interrupt.
+-  :cpp:member:`pcnt_unit_config_t::intr_priority` sets the priority of the interrupt.
 If it is set to ``0``, the driver will allocate an interrupt with a default priority.
 Otherwise, the driver will use the given priority.

 .. note::